-Business litigation attorney James G. Schwartz has represented Bay Area businesses and business owners for more than 38 years.
-To schedule a free and confidential consultation with an experienced and skilled business advocate, please contact us today online or at (925) 463-1073.
+Cirrus Law PC has represented Bay Area businesses and business owners for more than 38 years.
+To schedule an initial confidential consultation with an experienced and skilled business advocate, please contact us today online or at (925) 463-1073.

 More Blog Posts: